MarcoFlo/Thermostat/README.md

 https://docs.google.com/document/d/1TF6zZ8DTbSKHRjFNf6_r4kNfpuSn5rqgrSfVmJvNIGA/edit#heading=h.38xql5hyg87g

 # EXTRA
+If you want to check out the auto generated doc start from the index.html file

-Simple tool to test the http endpoint -> https://www.getpostman.com/downloads/ To open a cmdline very fast go the folder and shift+right click and then choose Open PowerShell here
+To open a cmdline very fast go the folder and shift+right click and then choose Open PowerShell here
 Keep the jar in different folder
 If windows asks, allow access in private network

+Simple tool to test the http endpoint -> https://www.getpostman.com/downloads/